abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 ## Introduction

-During my tenure as a Senior Security Engineer at Google, I've witnessed firsthand how Insecure Direct Object References (IDOR) vulnerabilities continue to plague web applications across the industry.
+Insecure Direct Object References (IDOR) vulnerabilities continue to plague web applications across the industry.
 Despite being well-documented for over a decade, IDOR remains one of the most prevalent and dangerous security flaws in modern applications.

-In this comprehensive guide, I'll share insights gained from securing Google's vast infrastructure, analyzing thousands of vulnerability reports, and working with development teams to build more secure systems.
-Whether you're a security professional, developer, or bug bounty hunter, this article will provide you with the deep understanding needed to identify, exploit, and prevent IDOR vulnerabilities.
+This comprehensive guide explores the different types of IDOR vulnerabilities, detection techniques, and prevention strategies based on industry best practices and real-world experience.

 ## What Are IDOR Vulnerabilities?